zrva/AiMentor/README.md

 .\setup.bat
 ```

-During setup, you will be prompted to select CPU or GPU mode.
-The script also downloads the following:
+During setup, you will be prompted to select one of the supported modes: CPU, NVIDIA, or AMD.
+Choose the option that matches your system, because the NVIDIA and AMD modes download a larger model and use higher thread/context settings that are not suitable for a normal CPU.

+The setup script downloads:

-- a compatible Python runtime or uses an existing one
+- a compatible Python runtime or uses an existing installation
 - a virtual environment in `venv`
 - the `streamlit` and `requests` packages
-- native `llama-server` binaries for your platform
+- native `llama-server` binaries for the selected runtime
-- a Bonsai GGUF model (`4B` for CPU or `8B` for GPU by default)
+- the appropriate Bonsai GGUF model and supporting files

 ## Launching the app